Bmaina/dofa-eurosat-segmentation/README.md

 ---

-## 🎯 Relevance to UN GeoAI Operations
+## 🎯 Relevance to GeoAI Operations

-This pipeline directly demonstrates capabilities required in operational GeoAI roles within UN peacekeeping and humanitarian contexts:
+This pipeline directly demonstrates capabilities required in most GeoAI contexts.
+For example:

 | Capability | Description |
 |---|---|